 Americas is the most significant global medical smart textile market shareholder and is estimated to exhibit a CAGR of 6.54% during the forecast period.
 The global market in the Americas has been segmented into North America and Latin America.
 In this region, North America is expected to dominate the market.
 The market development in this region is mainly because of the wide use of medical devices and applications in medical engineering for monitoring vital health indicators.
 In 2018, as per the Consumer Technology Association, around 46.12 million wearable devices were estimated to be shipped in the US.
 Therefore, the increasing use of wearable electronic devices for disease diagnosis is expected to open new avenues for the global market in the region.

 In addition, the American government offers significant enhancements to the healthcare system for the well-being of patients, which fuels the market's growth.
-Rising patient awareness for early diagnosis of diseases and proper treatments are also expected to expedite the growth of the regional medical smart textile market.
+Rising patient awareness for early diagnosis of diseases and proper treatments is also expected to expedite the growth of the regional medical smart textile market.

 Additionally, several leading companies such as Schoeller Switzerland, Pireta, and Camira in the medical smart fabric industry are headquartered in Europe, which has driven the use of medical smart textiles.
 Hence, Europe is anticipated to drive market growth with the increased adoption of medical smart textiles during the review period.

-Asia-Pacific is likely the quickest-growing region in the global market because of the increasing number of healthcare organizations, extensive demand for advanced medical devices, increasing prevalence of diseases, and surging applications of technology in the early diagnosis of diseases.
+Asia-Pacific is likely the fastest-growing region in the global market because of the increasing number of healthcare organizations, extensive demand for advanced medical devices, increasing prevalence of diseases, and surging applications of technology in the early diagnosis of diseases.
 The governments of rapidly developing economies like China, India, Japan, and South Korea are increasing people's awareness of advanced medical technologies for treating diseases.
-For instance, in Japan, many organizations, such as the National Institute of Public Health, the National Institute of Health and Nutrition, the National Institute of Infectious Diseases, and the Japanese Association of Public Health Centre, promote awareness of various health issues and their treatment.
+For instance, in Japan, many organizations, such as the National Institute of Public Health, the National Institute of Health and Nutrition, the National Institute of Infectious Diseases, and the Japanese Association of Public Health Centres, promote awareness of various health issues and their treatment.

 Additionally, Asia-Pacific has a large geriatric population requiring advanced therapies to treat the increasing cases of cardiovascular diseases, neurological diseases, and others, which creates additional opportunities for significant market growth.
-According to the findings of the Economic and Social Commission for Asia-Pacific (ESCAP), over 12.4% of the populace residing in the Asia-Pacific area were aged 60 years or older in the year 2016.
+According to the findings of the Economic and Social Commission for Asia-Pacific (ESCAP), over 12.4% of the population residing in the Asia-Pacific area was aged 60 years or older in the year 2016.
 Projections indicate that this demographic is expected to increase significantly, reaching a staggering 1.3 billion individuals by 2050.

-The Middle East and Africa is expected to expand gradually during the forecast period.
+The Middle East and Africa are expected to expand gradually during the forecast period.
 In this region, the Middle East is anticipated to dominate owing to the presence of developed countries such as Egypt, Saudi Arabia, and others.
 Increasing awareness about medical smart textiles in the region will contribute to the market's growth.
 African countries are expected to grow slowly due to their backward economic and political conditions.

+The global market is divided into wearable technology, textile sensors, and others.
 The wearable technology segment is the highest contributor to the market and is projected to grow at a CAGR of 7.74% over the forecast period.
-Wearable technology delivers a lot of benefits for patients ' monitoring and treatment.
+Wearable technology delivers a lot of benefits for patient monitoring and treatment.
 The garments manufactured using wearable technology can send data or feedback from the sensors in the textile to a smart device, computer, or app that can analyze and display the data meaningfully to the end user.
 This technology is used to manufacture shirts, socks, and hospital gowns.
-In addition, increasing adoption of this technology by major market players is predicted to drive market growth.
+In addition, the increasing adoption of this technology by major market players is predicted to drive market growth.
 For instance, the biometric smart shirt manufactured by Carre Technologies (Hexoskin) utilizes wearable technology.
 Moreover, rising research activities are expected to drive market growth.

 Textile sensors can be used for physiological assessment as well as therapeutic purposes.
 Textile sensors use optical fiber technology to evaluate temperature, moisture, blood oxygenation, sweat pH level, respiration rate, and movement.
 Textile sensors are mostly used in hospital blankets, bandages, plasters, and transdermal patches.
 In addition, the rising focus of major market players to incorporate textile sensors in hospital blankets, bandages, etc., is expected to drive market growth.
 For instance, Gentherm, a US-based company, manufactures Maxi-Therm Lite single-use hypothermia blankets using textile sensors.
 Growing R&D activities on textile sensors are also expected to drive market growth.

+The global market is bifurcated into bio-monitoring, surgery, therapy, and wellness, and others.
 The bio-monitoring segment dominates the global market and is predicted to exhibit a CAGR of 6.82% during the forecast period.
 Medical smart textiles for bio-monitoring applications have been manufactured for over a decade.
 Active and passive electrodes are attached to the textiles for bio-monitoring, and passive electrodes are mostly preferred.
 These electrodes could analyze the electrical signals and register the cardiac and muscle activities by detecting electrical signals generated by the heart and muscles.
 Hence, medical smart textiles could be used to measure heartbeats and heart rate variability (HRV) and record electrocardiography (ECG) and electromyography.
 The flourishing prevalence of cardiovascular diseases and increasing technological advancements are expected to stimulate market growth.

 Medical smart textiles are used in electrical stimulation therapy, physiotherapy, and auxiliary and active thermoregulation systems.
 Electrotherapeutic socks are manufactured for the prevention and treatment of wounds.
 For instance, Sensoria Inc. manufactures and sells smart socks to prevent and treat wounds caused by diabetic foot ulcers.
 Moreover, in March 2018, Siren launched Neurofabric, the first textile with microsensors embedded directly into the fabric, for continuous monitoring of foot injuries in people who have diabetes.
 Neurofabric is used to manufacture the Siren Socks.
 Therefore, rising therapeutic applications of medical smart textiles are driving market growth.

+The global medical smart textile market is bifurcated into hospitals, clinics, and others.
 The hospitals and clinics segment owns the largest market share and is projected to exhibit a CAGR of 7.53% over the forecast period.
 A gradual rise in government and private hospitals in emerging countries, namely China and India, coupled with the increasing applications of medical smart textiles in surgeries performed in hospitals, supports the dominance of hospitals among end users.
 Regarding value, the US holds a larger market share than China and India.
 According to an independent source, around 105,000 hospitals worldwide with advanced laboratory infrastructure are currently contributing to their large market share.
 Therefore, the increasing number of hospitals will propel market growth.